ESMValGroup/ESMValTool/doc/sphinx/source/getting_started/inputdata.rst

 user config file.
 Alternatively, it can use an external tool called Synda (http://prodiguer.github.io/synda/index.html).
 Here, we describe the basic steps to configure EMSValTool to work with Synda.
-This is the recommended approach for first-time users to quickly get up to speed with ESMValTool.
+This is the recommended approach for first-time users to quickly obtain some data for running ESMValTool.

 To install Synda, follow the steps listed in the Synda documentation.
 This description assumes that you use the conda install.
 As the last step, Synda will